Flagship · 01 · 2025 — in production

 The whole experience opens with one input field.
 Type a sentence about your event; press generate.

-Doing that end-to-end meant building a real SaaS product, not a marketing page with a sign-up form.
+Doing that end-to-end meant building a complete application, not a marketing page with a sign-up form.
 Authentication.
 Payments.
 AI pipelines for both text and imagery.
 An RSVP system with guest tracking.
 A calendar that respects time zones.
 Multilingual routing.
-Analytics.
+Usage analytics.
 Legal pages.
-Everything a consumer SaaS actually needs.
+Everything a consumer product actually needs.

 The Approach

-Not a heavy React framework either.
+No React framework either.
 The product is consumer-facing, has to load fast on phones, and didn't need the abstractions of Next.js for its core flow.
-A lean stack was the right answer.
+We kept the interface light so it stays quick on mobile connections.

-Vanilla JavaScript on the frontend, Express on the backend, DigitalOcean App Platform for hosting, Cloudflare for DNS and edge, Bunny CDN for video delivery.
-Custom auth.
-Custom language routing.
-Every dependency chosen because we actively wanted it, not because a framework came with it bundled.
+Vanilla JavaScript on the frontend, Express on the server, DigitalOcean App Platform for hosting, Cloudflare for DNS and edge protection, Bunny CDN for video delivery.
+Our own authentication flow, email and session.
+Our own language routing.
+Every dependency is there because we chose it, not because a framework bundled it.

 Invuna in use — a generated invitation card